mendersoftware/mender-docs/01.Getting-started/chapter.md

 # Getting started

-Learn how to deploy your first update
+Learn how to deploy your first update using your own infrastructure.
+To make testing even easier, sign up for [Hosted Mender](https://mender.io/signup?target=_blank) instead of following this documentation.

 The simplest way to navigate the documentation is to use the Next and Previous arrows (**<**   **>**) on each page.
 You can see which pages you've finished reading by the checkmarks (✓) that mark your progress in the sidebar.